Certificate IV in Instrumentation and Control

 Enrol at any location

-You will need to attend approximately 2 hours of class over 2 days per week.
-An indication of how your weekly timetable may look is: 5:00pm to 8:30pm
+You will need to attend approximately 7.5 hours of class a week over 2 evenings per week.
+An indication of how your weekly timetable may look is: Tuesday and Thursday, 5:00pm to 8:30pm

 To apply for this course you must meet the Smart and Skilled eligibility criteria: http://www.sydneytafe.edu.au/courses/smart-skilled